oracle-livelabs/security/database/advanced/avdf/avdf.md

         ![AVDF](./images/avdf-183.png "Check the Row Count number of queries executed previously")

-18. Once the DB Firewall Alert is created, go back again to your Terminal session to generate the same SELECT commands on SQL*Plus via the proxy connection
+18. Once the DB Firewall Alert is created, go back again to your terminal session to generate the same SELECT commands on SQL*Plus via the proxy connection

     ````
     <copy>./dbf_exfiltrate_with_dbfw.sh</copy>